apache/apisix-dashboard/docs/en/latest/deploy-with-rpm.md

 $ sudo nohup manager-api -p /usr/local/apisix/dashboard/ &
 ```

-Without changing the configuration, visit `http://127.0.0.1:9000` to use the dashboard with GUI, where the default username and password are `admin`.
+Visit `http://127.0.0.1:9000` to use the dashboard with GUI, where the default username and password are `admin`.